 However, hearing loss can be emotionally similar to losing anything else that’s important in a person’s life.
 Your loved one might be going through the five stages of grief (denial, anger, bargaining, depression, and acceptance), so it’s natural for them to be defensive or upset at the idea of recognizing their hearing loss or seeing a professional.

-Over 95% of hearing losses can be helped by hearing aids, and a hearing test is the first step toward understanding if they’re the right option.
+Over 95% of hearing loss can be helped by hearing aids, and a hearing test is the first step toward understanding if they’re the right option.
 You likely won’t be able to force someone to get a hearing test just because you want them to get one, so your best technique will be one that’s gentle, empathetic, and patient.

 But convincing your loved one to get that test is often easier said than done.
 They may not realize they have hearing loss, they might choose to ignore the signs, or they could be wary about the prospect of using hearing aids.
 Still, you don’t want to let them go on without experiencing life to its fullest.
 So what can you do?
 How can you help?